CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 To preserve my original boards I made a wooden box with a hinged top to keep them safe and secure.
 The most important thing is store the box in a dry place and not to keep your boards exposed to sunlight for too long or they will bleach and fade away in time.
 Keep in mind that the more boards you have the heavier the box will be.
 So make your container sturdy enough to carry around.
 Don't forget to properly identify your box or case with your name and contact information.
 You will carry your original boards to show them around on occasion and, just in case they get lost, you want to make sure they can find their way back.
 This is a real possibility if you travel by plane and have to check your belongings.
 So don't take unnecessary chances but do take every precaution!

-in the ‘Writings’ section of this website.
+I leave you with a storyboard sequence from Bad Blood.
+The script for this scene is included in Bad Blood in the ‘Writings’ section of this website.
 Read it to compare how the writing is visualised in the storyboard.
 Next, click on the following link to see an animatic of the scene and how the scene plays out.
-'Bad Blood storyboard animatic, video 2'
+And finally, go and do your own.

 2009 Update: How much do storyboard artists make?
 Wages range dramatically.
 However, Hollywood union artist (which also covers animators) make anywhere from $800 to $1200 for a 40 hour week.
 Some senior artist are often hired for more.
 The rules of supply and demand hold court.
 In some cases, artists are paid by the hour in the 23-28 dollar per hour range.
 Now, non-union wages anywhere else is another matter.
 Some get paid the same, but most -especially entry level into the business, get paid considerably less, especially people working non-Hollywood indie films.
-The few times I have been involved in similar situations as an artist, I get paid by the hour; you negotiate your fee.
+The few times I have been involved in similar situations as an artist, I get paid by the hour, other artists get paid by the panel; you negotiate your fee.
 But remember, professional artists do not do charity work -and neither should you!
 So demand a living wage.
 If a producer ask you to work for deferment, walk away.
 And, never surrender your boards until the check clears!